holistic-web/wheel-up/README.md

 # Youtube Wheel-Up
-A chrome extension to enable a user to _'wheel-up'_ a song playing on youtube.
+A chrome extension to enable a user to _'wheel-up'_ (go back to the beginning of) a song playing on youtube.

 ![preview](/assets/images/readme.png)